-Backwark compatibility: The STAs with supporting AIML enabled CSI feedback compression shall support the legacy 802.11 CSI report scheme.
+Backward compatibility: The STAs that supports AIML enabled CSI feedback compression shall support the legacy 802.11 CSI report scheme.
 This compatibility is expected to be supported since AIML capable STAs are expected to support legacy CSI report scheme.

-Data availability and accessibility: There are some STAs that are able to use the data to perform AIML model training and/or inference[15] .
+Data availability and accessibility: There are some STAs that are able to use the data to perform AIML model training and/or inference[14] .
 The data used for model training and/or inference shall be accessible for these STAs.